 X-Men Origins Wolverine Movie Review: Done by Rancel

 X-Men Origins Wolverine is a 2009 film about the popular Marvel Comics superhero Wolverine aka Logan.
 The film tells the origin of the famous Canadian hero.
 It is also a prequel to the X-Men films, which Wolverine is also featured in.
 X-Men Origins: Wolverine is directed by Gavin Hood.
-The film stars Hugh Jackman, Liev Schreiber, Ryan Reynolds, Danny Huston, and Dominic Monaghan.
+X-Men Origins Wolverine stars Hugh Jackman, Liev Schreiber, Ryan Reynolds, Danny Huston, and Dominic Monaghan.

-Their unique regenerative powers’ aka healing factors keeps them from dying in battle and they both age slowly in comparison to normal humans.
+The mutant brothers unique regenerative powers’ aka healing factors keeps them from dying in battle and they both age slowly in comparison to normal humans.
 Victor Creed (Liev Schreiber), who is a loose cannon, kills a superior officer in Vietnam after being stopped from raping a girl.
 Victor Creed and Logan (Hugh Jackman) are sentenced to death by firing squad.
 Amazingly they both survive and are recruited by Major William Stryker (Danny Huston) to join an elite squad of mutants in “Team X”.
 Team X consist of Fred Dukes aka the Blob (Kevin Durand), John Wraith (Will I Am), Chris Bradley aka Bolt (Dominic Monaghan), Agent Zero (Daniel Henney), and Wade Wilson aka Deadpool (Ryan Reynolds).
-Years after Logan left Team X during a mission in Lagos, Nigeria.
-He now resides in Canada as a lumberjack with Kayla Silverfox (Lynn Collins) as his girlfriend.
+Some years after Logan left Team X during a mission in Lagos, Nigeria, he now resides in Canada as a lumberjack with Kayla Silverfox (Lynn Collins) as his girlfriend.

 X-Men Origins Wolverine: The Review